News Crew Intervenes After Moose Caught On Video Charging Bicyclist

 ANCHORAGE, Ala.
-(CBS4) – A moose cow was caught on camera charging a bicyclist riding near her and her calves in Anchorage, Alaska.
+(CBS4/CBS Local) – A moose cow was caught on camera charging a bicyclist riding near her and her calves in Anchorage, Alaska.

 The CBS-affiliate, KTVA, reports the scary interactions were captured in the station’s Facebook Live.